two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/setup.md

 	If you're seeing this screen, it means you need to calibrate your knobs.

-	Press your `Test` key.
-Here is how you navigate this menu:
+	Press your `Test` key to go to the service menu.

+	Instructions on how to navigate the menu are shown at the bottom of the screen:

 	- Press `BT-A` to go up
 	- Press `BT-B` to go down